Party 4 U: Production and initial release

-Production and composition
+Music and lyrics

-Charli XCX started recording "Party 4 U" in May 2017, and completed recording the first part of the song in the same year.
-It was intended to appear on her fourth mixtape, Pop 2 (2017), but it was excluded from the final track listing.
-"Party 4 U" became a fan favorite track after Charli XCX performed it at a concert in Tokyo, with snippets from the song appearing in her subsequent live shows and online videos.
-"Party 4 U" was eventually completed during How I'm Feeling Nows recording sessions in 2020.
-On 30 April 2020, Charli XCX announced that it would be included on the album.
-She described the final version of the song as "euphoric and sad at the same time" compared to the previous unfinished versions.
-Charli XCX wrote "Party 4 U" with its producer, A. G. Cook, who additionally played synthesisers and provided drum programming.
-The track was recorded by Charli XCX and mastered by Stuart Hawkes.
-Geoff Swan mixed "Party 4 U" with assistance from Niko Battistini.

 "Party 4 U" is four minutes and fifty-six seconds long.
-It is a pop, hyperpop, and electropop song, featuring echoing synths, crescendoing beats, a "dreamy" atmosphere, Auto-Tuned vocals, and a "colorful sonic tapestry".
-The track features an uptempo rhythm in the second verse.
-Near the end of "Party 4 U", the song starts glitching as Charli XCX sings "party on-party on you, party on you" repeatedly over minimalistic beats and rapidly pulsing synths.
+It is a pop, hyperpop, and electronic pop song, featuring crescendoing beats, Auto-Tuned vocals, and a "dreamy" atmosphere.
+The second verse showcases a fast-paced rhythm.
+Near the end of "Party 4 U", the song features a glitch effect as Charli XCX sings "party on-party on you, party on you" repeatedly over minimalistic beats and rapidly pulsing synths.
 The song's outro features crowd noises that were recorded at the end of Charli XCX's 2019 Brixton Academy concert in London.
-She revealed that "Party 4 U" was supposed to appear as How I'm Feeling Nows closing track, but thought it was "too traditional" due to the outro's crowd noises sounding "like an emotional goodbye".
+She revealed that "Party 4 U" was not selected as the album's closing track because she thought that it was "too traditional" due to the outro's crowd noises sounding "like an emotional goodbye".

-Lyrically, Charli XCX said "Party 4 U" is about "throwing a party for someone who doesn't come—the yearning to see someone but they're not there".
-The lyrics discuss the "up-and-down trajectory" of the narrator's on-and-off relationships, and how she feels lonely even when she is surrounded by crowds.
-The track features party–inspired lyrical imagery: pink balloons, purple pills, a pool, and a "DJ with your favorite tunes".
+Charli XCX described "Party 4 U" as being about "throwing a party for someone who doesn't come—the yearning to see someone but they're not there".
+The song's party-inspired lyrical imagery includes pink balloons, purple pills, a pool, and a "DJ with your favorite tunes".
+Pastes Andy Steiner wrote that the lyrics describe a narrator who feels lonely despite being surrounded by crowds.
+Cosmopolitans Samantha Olson viewed the second verse as reflecting the narrator's sadness over her lover's absence at the party and an emotional disconnect between them, while the bridge conveys the anxiety of realising that their relationship has come to a conclusion.
 Charli XCX sings in the final verse, "I wish you'd get here, kiss my face/ Instead you're somewhere far away/ My nervous energy will stay/ I hope you realize one day".